Krishil-Parikh/spiritualAgent/README.md

    - Navigate easily through tabs for Home, Programs, Chat, Videos, and more.
    - A sidebar shows upcoming reminders, progress, and settings.

 ---

-## 📸 Screenshots

-*Note: Screenshots are placeholders.
-Add actual images when available.*

-- **Home Page**: Welcomes you with program recommendations and today’s reminders.
-- **Program Creation**: Customize your spiritual program with ease.
-- **Chat Interface**: Talk to DSCPL for guidance and inspiration.
-- **Video Section**: Browse and save recommended videos.
-- **Progress Tracker**: Visualize your spiritual growth with charts.

----